The Bank of Cyprus Oncology Centre: Supporting Life

 The Centre was recently accredited for CHKS Standards, one of the highest standards for healthcare management in the world

-The Centre staff are highly qualified and in many cases have been with the Centre since its foundation.
+The Centre staff are highly qualified and since it’s foundation more than 43,000 patients have been with the Centre.

 Part 2: The Project